KevinOConnor/m2-upgrades/rpi/rpi.md

 vertically along the right side of the M2 frame (just under the X stepper motor).

-For the Raspberry Pi camera module, I printed just the camera case and ball joint from https://www.thingiverse.com/thing:256960 .
-I designed a separate [ball joint holder](m2-rpi-camera.stl).
-I printed in PLA.
-The holder attaches to the screw holding the M2 X axis carriage stop (on the upper right part of the M2 frame).
+For the Raspberry Pi camera module, I designed a [camera holder](m2-rpi-camera.stl).
+Printed in PETG with 0.200mm layer height and 20% infill.
+The holder is mounted inside the M2 steel frame on the upper right side.

 Caveats:

-* The camera mount is not very good.
-The ball joint can come loose causing the camera to point away from the print.
-If the X axis carriage moves all the way to its maximum position, it can collide with the camera.
+* The camera picks up some glare from the LED lights and it's position isn't able to see the nozzle when the X carriage is near the X maximum.